kres0345/Cobra/README.md

 ### Cobra Ad-ons/Dependencies
 Cobra Dependencies is additions you can download with Cobra and run from Cobra.
-Examples on Dependencies is:
+Examples on Dependencies is: TextEditor and FakeUpdate.
 ##### Submit:
 You can submit a package [here](https://github.com/kres0345/CobraPackageSuggestions) if you want to.
 I will modify it.
 So it fits Cobra (e.g. Title, Proper startup, Exit).
 You can also just submit an idea you have for an ad-on.

-### Contact:
+### Contact and information:
-check out this page for more information: https://kres0345.github.io/CobraConsole/ You can contact me on my twitter https://twitter.com/Kres0345 or in the issues section of this git.
+Check out this page for more information: https://kres0345.github.io/CobraConsole You can contact me on my twitter https://twitter.com/Kres0345 or in the issues section of this git.
 Shoutout to this program: http://www.screentogif.com.